 Did you answer most of them with a “yes”?

 If so, divorce mediation may be a good choice for you and your spouse.

 The three golden rules about the Orange County divorce mediation process.

 Before our Orange County divorce mediation attorneys discuss the three step process of our mediation method, let’s first talk about the three golden rules:

 1. Divorce mediation is not an adversarial process.
 You and your spouse with the experience and knowledge of our mediators will focus on solutions, compromise and resolution.
 The mediation process cannot work and does not work without all three.

 2. Divorce mediation does not have to be an all or nothing process.
 Successful mediation doesn’t always resolve every single issue.
 There are instances where our mediation attorneys successfully resolve some issues but others are left unresolved.
 There is nothing wrong with that.
 Being able to resolve some of the issues can still save you many thousands of dollars and get both you and your spouse on the right path to resolving the other issues, in due time.
 That is why patience when going through an divorce mediation is a must.

 3. Divorce mediation requires both you and yours spouse to be willing participants.
 No matter how much you may want a settlement, if your spouse does not want to participate and is not willing to put in the time, it will not work.

-If you and your spouse believe that the divorce mediation process is right for you and both of you call follow the three golden rules, then you owe it to yourself to contact our experienced attorneys for a free consultation.
+If you and your spouse believe that the divorce mediation process is right for you and both of you call follow the three golden rules, then you owe it to yourself to contact our experienced attorneys for an initial consultation.
 Our mediators can help you save time, stress and a lot of money through the mediation process.